 Additionally, there are International Career Tools available to identify if the organization has petitioned for H1B visa’s in the past.
 If they have previously petitioned, this could indicate that they will be more likely to petition in the future.

-A. Occasionally a company with a policy of restricting candidates to those eligible to work in the U.S. for other than practical training will hire an international student.
+Occasionally a company with a policy of restricting candidates to those eligible to work in the U.S. for other than practical training will hire an international student.
 Usually that student has found his/her way to that position through a unique route.
-For example, the student may have done an internship at the firm or been involved in a research or consulting project with a faculty member for the company.
+For example, the student may have completed an internship at the firm, been involved in a research or consulting project with a faculty member for the company, or made inroads to a hiring manager via strategic networking efforts.
 The project offered the employer the opportunity to get to know the candidate.
 When a student offers a unique set of skills or experience, employers at times make exceptions.

 Disclaimer: The information contained in this section hopes to assist the international students in the University at Buffalo School of Management and it does not constitute legal advice.
 We try to provide useful information, but we make no claims, promises or guarantees about the accuracy, completeness or adequacy of the information contained in or linked to this Web site or any associated site.
 As legal advice must be tailored to the specific circumstances of each case, and laws are constantly changing, nothing provided herein should be used as a substitute for the advice of competent counsel.